SharkSnack/shiren-2/content/dungeons/3-shuten-trail-mid.md

 The first real danger zone of this dungeon.

 Poison Arrow and Spoil traps are common in this area, so you'll want to keep<br/>
-riceballs inside Storage Pots to prevent them from turning into Spoiled Riceballs.
+onigiri inside Storage Pots to prevent them from turning into Spoiled Onigiri.

 Beware of Gazer, as it can hypnotize Shiren and make him perform a random action.<br/>
 If you're unlucky, you may find yourself eating Revival Grass or reading a Retreat Scroll.<br/>